How to Improve Your Eye Vision Without Glasses

 Did you ever hear that carrots can help you see at night, probably also from your mom trying to get you to eat them?
 That’s sort of true.
 While there’s no vegetable that can give us goggle-quality night vision but our bodies do use vitamin A to synthesize rhodopsin.
 That is the pigment in our eyes that help them operate in low-light conditions.
 So they won’t help you see in the dark exactly, but they can help prevent night blindness.

-Carotenoids (that live in carrots and other foods) are the fat soluble organic pigments that are also good for your eyes.
+Carotenoids (that live in carrots and other foods) are fat-soluble organic pigments that are also good for your eyes.
 Two of these are called Lutein and Zeaxanthin and they help protect the macula, improve pigment density in the eye, and help to absorb UV and blue light.
-These carotenoids also happen to be found in leafy greens, broccoli, zucchini and eggs, but if you or your child is a picky eater they can also be taken as a supplement!
+These carotenoids also happen to be found in leafy greens, broccoli, zucchini, and eggs, but if you or your child is a picky eater they can also be taken as a supplement!

 In addition to a healthy diet, regular exercise and a healthy weight can also be good for your eyes.
 Both diet and exercise help your body to maintain stable blood sugar levels and lower your chances of developing type 2 diabetes.
 Type 2 diabetes is most common in those who are overweight, and the disease can lead to Diabetic Retinopathy (which is when the small arteries of the retina leak blood into the eye and harm your vision).
 So we can add eye health to the list of reasons to stay active and eat well.